All About Ocarinas, Recorders, Tin Whistles, and Native American Flutes

 by Howard Fosdick © FolkFluteWorld.com

-Today we'll look at four folk flutes: ocarinas, recorders, tin whistles, and Native American flutes.
 We'll answer basic questions about each.
 Which are easiest to learn?
-Appropriate for which kinds of music?
+Best for certain kinds of music?
 Least inexpensive?
-What are their benefits and drawbacks?
+Most expressive?
 I'll provide some simple answers.

-All these flutes are fipple flutes -- you blow into a mouthpiece that directs your breath to make sound.
 That makes them much easier to get started with than concert flutes or other kinds of transverse flutes.
 With those flutes beginners spend days blowing into the mouthpiece just to learn how to play notes.

 Let's take a close look at these four kinds of flutes.
 I'll include sound samples and links to free resources.